-Wayne College's Computer Based Testing Center is dedicated to providing the highest quality testing environment, customer service and test security, integrity and reliability.
+Wayne College's Computer-Based Testing Center is dedicated to providing the highest quality testing environment, customer service and test security, integrity and reliability.
 It offers comprehensive, leading-edge, technology-based testing.

-Pearson VUE, Certiport and Lasergrade have each authorized Wayne College as an approved testing center, allowing us to offer over 200 certification exams including Microsoft, Novell, CompTIA, MOS, Cisco and many others.
+Pearson VUE, Certiport, Lasergrade, ACT and Prometric have each authorized Wayne College as an approved testing center, allowing us to offer over 300 certification exams including Microsoft, Novell, CompTIA, MOS, Cisco and many others.
 The Testing Center also offers proctoring service for students who are participating in distance learning classes.

-Wayne College has free on-site parking with wheelchair accessible parking available behind Boyer Gymnasium and at the northwest end of the building.
+Wayne College has free on-site parking with wheelchairaccessible parking available behind Boyer Gymnasium and at the northwest end of the building.

-For more information or to schedule your next test, call Angie Boothe at 330-684-8984 or e-mail aboothe@uakron.edu.
+For more information or to schedule your next test, call Ann Martin at 330-684-8984 or e-mail amarti@uakron.edu.